From Cauchy's determinant formula to bosonic and fermionic immanant identities: Immanant identities for fermionic variables

 \end{theorem}

-Once again, Remark~\ref{Rcoeff} applies here, so that the result holds over other rings as well.

-\begin{example} As above, a prominent case is that of $G = S_n$ and $\chi$ the sign representation.
-In this case, one can work over an arbitrary unital commutative integral domain $R$ (say with characteristic not $2$).
-Since $x_{ij} := u_i v_j$ is still an even variable for all $1 \leq i,j \leq n$, the $x_{ij}$ commute pairwise and so one can expand the determinant along any row or column.
-The expansion turns out to involve only the two largest powers of $t$: \end{example}
+As in the bosonic case, a prominent special case is that of $G = S_n$, with $\chi$ the sign and trivial representations.
+By Remark~\ref{Ranyring}, we may work over any commutative ring $R$.
+Since $x_{ij} := u_i v_j$ is still an even variable for all $1 \leq i,j \leq n$, the $x_{ij}$ commute pairwise and so one can expand the determinant (and permanent) along any row or column.
+The expansions turn out to be ``mirror images'' that involve only the two largest or the two smallest powers of $t$: